 Online Encyclopedia of Integer Sequences

 A table that lots of mathematicians use now including myself is something called the Online Encyclopedia of Integer Sequences.
 Maybe you've encountered it yourself.
 You may recognize many integer sequences just from memory like if I tell the sequence 1, 1, 2, 3, 5, 8, 13 - you know that is the Fibonacci sequence.
 The OEIS is a database of hundreds of thousands of sequences like this.
 Many times when a mathematician is working on a research problem there is some natural sequence of numbers associated.
-Maybe there's a sequence of spaces depending on nn and you compute the dimension or how many or the cardinality of a set or something.
+Maybe there's a sequence of spaces depending on n and you compute the dimension or how many or the cardinality of a set or something.
 You can compute the first five or six or 10 of these numbers, put it in, and then compare it to the OEIS.
 If you're lucky this sequence has already been put there by somebody else who discovered it from a completely different source, coming from studying some other mathematical problem.
 That really gives you a big clue that there's a connection between two problems and many promising productive research projects have come up that way.

 SAT Solvers